 Salvation Army partners with ZIPS Cleaner for annual winter clothing drive

-BALTIMORE--As temperatures take a dip, The Salvation Army partners with the community for an annual winter clothing drive for people in need.

-Coats, gloves and hats are needed when the winter chill arrives.
-But for people battling homelessness, it can be a means of survival.
+BALTIMORE -- Coats, gloves and hats are a top priority for the average person once the chill of winter has arrived.
+But for people battling homelessness, those items can mean the difference between life and death.

-Once again, The Salvation Army of Central Maryland is partnering with Today's 101.9 radio station to keep people warm with their annual clothing drive called Bundle Up Baltimore.
+That's why the Salvation Army of Central Maryland has partnered with Today's 101.9 radio station to keep people warm.
+Together they participated in an annual clothing drive known as Bundle Up Baltimore.

 Two weeks ago, all 17 ZIPS dry cleaning locations placed bins in their lobbies and asked the community to donate warm outerwear.